Table of Contents

 - Mitochondrial dysfunction

 - Epigenetic alterations

 - Loss of proteostasis

 - Altered intercellular communication

 We now cater to a detailed description of ‘deregulated nutrient sensing’ and theory of ‘altered intercellular communication’ keeping their role in aging as our prime prospect.

 Deregulated Nutrient Sensing

-Multiple nutrient sensing pathways regulate intake to provide just the right amount of nutrition.
-Decreased nutrient intake can act to reduce aging of cells because it slows the accumulation of damage due to Reactive Oxygen Species (ROS).
+Multiple nutrient-sensing pathways regulate intake to provide just the right amount of nutrition.
+Decreased nutrient intake can act to reduce the aging of cells because it slows the accumulation of damage due to reactive oxygen species (ROS).

-Dietary restriction/calorie restrictionleading to decelerated senescence as a mode of taming aging has fuelled fascination, interest and research in the biomedical world.
-Also, as we age there is decline in nutrient sensing, which in turn ages the cells.
+Dietary restriction/calorie restriction leading to decelerated senescence as a mode of taming aging has fuelled fascination, interest, and research in the biomedical world.
+Also, as we age there is a decline in nutrient sensing, which in turn ages the cells.
 This is somewhat of a paradox.

-Evidence generated so far strongly suggests that diminished nutrient signaling culminates in extension of a cell’s lifecycle.
-Anabolic signaling (signals related to formation of nutrients) leads to decline in functional reserve of a cell and expedites aging.
-Deregulated nutrient sensing is an antagonistic hallmark of cellular aging and represents response to damage.
+Evidence generated so far strongly suggests that diminished nutrient signaling culminates in an extension of a cell’s lifecycle.
+Anabolic signaling (signals related to the formation of nutrients) leads to a decline in the functional reserve of a cell and expedites aging.
+Deregulated nutrient sensing is an antagonistic hallmark of cellular aging and represents a response to damage.